Take a half-mile walk on the bluffs of Laguna Beach to see spectacular views of the Pacific Ocean.

 Laguna Art Museum

 One of the oldest museums in California, the Laguna Art Museum has deep ties to the history and culture of Laguna Beach.
-It focuses on works created by California artists, and represents the life and history of the state, with one of the most comprehensive collections of California art from the 19th century to present day.
+It focuses on works created by California artists, and represents the life and history of the state, with one of the most comprehensive collections of California art from the 19th century to the present day.

 Treasure Island Park